 Get the Recipe: Simply Perfect Chocolate Pound Cake Loaf

-- 1/4 tsp fine salt, omit if using salted butter
+- 1/4 teaspoon fine salt, omit if using salted butter

-- 1/2 tsp vanilla, or vanilla bean paste
+- 1/2 teaspoon vanilla, or vanilla bean paste

 - Icing/confectioners’ sugar, for garnish